RinwaOwuogba/avatar-arena-tutorial/Building-an-NFT-game-using-TDD-with-Hardhat.md

 Re-run the tests, they should pass now.

-### 4.3.6 - Test 6: should fail to start another battle while in a pending battle
+### 4.3.6 - Test 6: Should Fail to Start Another Battle While in a Pending Battle

 Only one battle can happen at a time so if a user can start another battle while in the middle of a pending battle, we run the risk of a user battling themselves.